Skip to main contentSkip to footer

 How the visit works

-• Before visits start each family is visited by Alzheimer’s Society to explain the visits, gain consent to participate and complete a risk assessment.
+• Before visits start each family is visited by Alzheimer’s Society to explain how the programme works and enrol them to take part.

-• Students undertake an introductory session and preparatory workshop so that they are clear about the programme and the expectations
+• Students participate in a preparatory workshop so that they are clear about the programme and the expectations

 • Visits take place in the family home and students visit in pairs.